KZedan/CV/README.md

 ### Discipline

-To become a drummer who tours Europe and the UK you need to be good and practice 2-3 hours everyday.
-I am also a fitness junkie and workout every single day, I also practice combat sports & martial arts, all which require high amounts of discipline.
+As a drummer who tours Europe and the UK I practiced 2-3 hours everyday.
+I am also a fitness junkie and workout every single day, I also practice combat sports & martial arts, which requires high amounts of discipline.

 ### Problem Solving